 (2) The Department may set conditions on its agreement with the licensee under investigation or against which charges are pending to accept surrender of the license.

-(3) If a sufficient renewal application had not been filed at least 14 days before a license has expired, after the license expires the licensee shall cease operating the assisted living program and relocate residents in accordance with the Department’s instructions unless a provisional or renewal license has been granted in accordance with Regulation .06D of this chapter.

 10.07.14.09

 .09 Licensure Standards Waiver.

-A. The Department may grant [an assisted living program] a licensee a waiver from the licensure requirements of this chapter with, or without, conditions.
+A. The Department may grant an assisted living program a waiver from the licensure requirements of this chapter with, or without, conditions.

 [B. The Department may not, however, grant a waiver from the requirements of Regulation .22I of this chapter.
 If, however, two individuals having a long-term or otherwise significant relationship wish to be admitted to a program in order to reside in the program together, and one of the individuals requires care as defined in Regulation .22I of this chapter, the Department may grant a waiver consistent with the process established in Regulation .22 of this chapter.]